beliveau-lab/TigerFISH/docs/source/tutorials.rst

      - Aggregate off-target binding for all probes within interval

 Within the supplementary output files a set of auxiliary files that provide more detailed information about predicted binding profiles.
+To see test examples of whether Tigerfish was executed properly on sample files, each directory contains a supplementary shell script that may be run and will check the pipeline_output to the expected_output directories once the test directories have been executed.

 Repeat Identification Mode on a Test Genome